| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 decision isn't based on who is the best parent.
 The court has a bias to leave well enough alone unless your reasons outweigh

 the advantage of leaving the child with their current residential parent.
+I'm touched by the woman,

 who for many years tried to reestablish a relationship with their alienated father.
 You're very